bayashi/actually/README.md

             Actually got:   Type:string, "1"
 ```

-Actually, you can write as below:
+Actually, you can write multiple assertions in one chain as below:

 ```go
 package main